yagyanshbhatia/smart-washer-app/README.md

-# InspireBot
+# Smart washer app
-A google action to inspire you!
+A google action for connecting the assistant with a smart washing machine as a part of google's codelab.